Support for Business customers

-We understand our customers may be worried about the impact of coronavirus (COVID-19) and wanted to reassure you that we’re here to help you with any financial concerns you may have.
-If you are worried about your financial situation, please get in touch.
-The earlier you talk to us, the sooner we can help.
+We understand businesses may be worried about the impact of coronavirus (COVID-19).
+We want to reassure our business banking customers that we’re here to help you with any financial concerns you have.

 If you are worried about a financial impact on your business, please get in touch